-Alene enrolled in MxCC’s highly regarded Human Services program, and once she started taking classes, she appreciated the smaller size of the College, making it easier to connect with her classmates and professors.
-Alene was drawn to the ways Judith Felton, coordinator of the program, would push students to work harder and get out of their comfort zones to challenge themselves.
+Alene enrolled in Middlesex’s highly regarded human services program.
+Once she started taking classes, she appreciated the smaller size of the college, making it easier to connect with her classmates and professors.
+Alene was drawn to the ways Judith Felton, former coordinator of the program, would push students to work harder and get out of their comfort zones to challenge themselves.
 The connection deepened when Alene learned that Judith had, ironically, worked with and admired Alene’s grandmother early in her own career.

 Alene’s passion for social work does indeed come from her grandmother (also named Alene).
 She often watched how her grandmother made a difference in other people’s lives.